christian-clark/cgInduction/readme.md

 Command-line overrides take first precedence, followed by the INI file, followed by `DEFAULT_CONFIG`.

-Sample INI files can be found in the `ini` directory.
+Sample INI and category files can be found in the `examples` directory.

 ## Configuration
 - `model`: Output directory name